Stereoselectivity

 In chemistry, stereoselectivity is the property of a chemical reaction in which a single reactant forms an unequal mixture of stereoisomers during a non-stereospecific creation of a new stereocenter or during a non-stereospecific transformation of a pre-existing one.
 The selectivity arises from differences in steric and electronic effects in the mechanistic pathways leading to the different products.
-Stereoselectivity can vary in degree but it can never be total since the activation energy difference between the two pathways is finite.
-Both products are at least possible and merely differ in amount.
+Stereoselectivity can vary in degree but it can never be total since the activation energy difference between the two pathways is finite: both products are at least possible and merely differ in amount.
 However, in favorable cases, the minor stereoisomer may not be detectable by the analytic methods used.

 An enantioselective reaction is one in which one enantiomer is formed in preference to the other, in a reaction that creates an optically active product from an achiral starting material, using either a chiral catalyst, an enzyme or a chiral reagent.
 The degree of selectivity is measured by the enantiomeric excess.
 An important variant is kinetic resolution, in which a pre-existing chiral center undergoes reaction with a chiral catalyst, an enzyme or a chiral reagent such that one enantiomer reacts faster than the other and leaves behind the less reactive enantiomer, or in which a pre-existing chiral center influences the reactivity of a reaction center elsewhere in the same molecule.

 A diastereoselective reaction is one in which one diastereomer is formed in preference to another (or in which a subset of all possible diastereomers dominates the product mixture), establishing a preferred relative stereochemistry.
 In this case, either two or more chiral centers are formed at once such that one relative stereochemistry is favored, or a pre-existing chiral center (which needs not be optically pure) biases the stereochemical outcome during the creation of another.
 The degree of relative selectivity is measured by the diastereomeric excess.

 Stereoconvergence can be considered an opposite of stereospecificity, when the reaction of two different stereoisomers yield a single product stereoisomer.

 The quality of stereoselectivity is concerned solely with the products, and their stereochemistry.
 Of a number of possible stereoisomeric products, the reaction selects one or two to be formed.

+Stereomutation is a general term for the conversion of one stereoisomer into another.
+For example, racemization (as in SN1 reactions), epimerization (as in interconversion of D-glucose and D-mannose in Lobry de Bruyn–Van Ekenstein transformation), or asymmetric transformation (conversion of a racemate into a pure enantiomer or into a mixture in which one enantiomer is present in excess, or of a diastereoisomeric mixture into a single diastereoisomer or into a mixture in which one diastereoisomer predominates).

 Examples

-An example of modest stereoselectivity is the dehydrohalogenation of 2-iodo-butane which yields 60% trans-2-butene and 20% cis-2-butene.
+An example of modest stereoselectivity is the dehydrohalogenation of 2-iodobutane which yields 60% trans-2-butene and 20% cis-2-butene.
 Since alkene geometric isomers are also classified as diastereomers, this reaction would also be called diastereoselective.